silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 Early this month I finally migrated this blog from [Hugo](https://gohugo.io/) to [Astro](https://astro.build/).
 Overall it was fairly easy but I'm going to talk about the reasons why I made the change, the things I needed to do, and the challenges I ran into converting the site.

 ## Why move from Hugo to Astro?
 First and foremost, both Hugo and Astro are frameworks for building websites, especially statically generated content like blogs.
 Hugo is written in Go and uses a Go-based templating system whereas Astro is built with Javascript and uses a templating system more similar to React with components.
-I struggled with extending Hugo, querying for posts, routing and extending markdown.
+I struggled with extending Hugo, querying for posts, routing and extending markdown, which was primarily due to my lack of Go knowledge.
 For me, this blog was my first foray into Go ([technically second](https://github.com/openflagr/flagr/pulls?q=is%3Apr+author%3Asilent1mezzo+is%3Aclosed)) and as much as I want to like it, I've just never been able to get proficient with the language.
-I have been using Javascript (and React) for several years now and Astro feels much more at home.
+I have been using Javascript (and React) for several years now and I feel much more at home with Astro.

 I also mainly wanted to learn more about Astro and the way that I learn new frameworks and languages is by working on an actual project.